msberends/AMR/index.md

 It will be downloaded and installed automatically.
 For RStudio, click on the menu *Tools* > *Install Packages...* and then type in "AMR" and press <kbd>Install</kbd>.

 **Note:** Not all functions on this website may be available in this latest release.
-To use all functions and data sets mentioned on this website, install the latest development version.
+To use all functions and data sets mentioned on this website, install the latest beta version.

-#### Latest development version
+#### Latest beta version

 [![check-old](https://github.com/msberends/AMR/actions/workflows/check-old-tinytest.yaml/badge.svg?branch=main)](https://github.com/msberends/AMR/actions/workflows/check-old-tinytest.yaml)
 [![check-recent](https://github.com/msberends/AMR/actions/workflows/check-current-testthat.yaml/badge.svg?branch=main)](https://github.com/msberends/AMR/actions/workflows/check-current-testthat.yaml)